-Let's take a look at where some of our favorite characters are now.
+Take a look at where some of our favorite characters are now.

-Kiefer Sutherland: In the mid ‘80s Kiefer Sutherland was the “IT” Bad Boy thanks to his unforgettable role as the greaser jerkwad in Stand By Me, which also happened to be his debut film.
+In the mid-1980s Kiefer Sutherland was the “IT” Bad Boy thanks to his unforgettable role in Stand By Me, which also happened to be his debut film.
 During his teenage years, Sutherland — son of distinguished actor Donald Sutherland — changed schools often.
 It wasn’t until he moved to Hollywood to pursue acting and bunked with Robert Downey, Jr. no less, that he truly settled into his calling.
 It was on The Lost Boys that Sutherland began collaborating with director Joel Schumacher, and the two hit it off.
-They went on to collaborate on several projects including Flatliners, A Time to Kill, and Phone Booth.
-Of course these days, Sutherland is known for his explosive small screen role as Jack Bauer in the Fox television series 24, which he’ll reprise next year.
+They went on to collaborate on several projects including Flatliners, A Time to Kill and Phone Booth.
+Of course, Sutherland went on to star in his explosive Emmy Award-winning role as Jack Bauer in the television series 24.